AishwaryaChandel27/AI-Travel-Planner/README.md

 - Get a comprehensive daily itinerary
 - View restaurant recommendations and travel tips
 - See weather forecasts and local insights
+- Adjust itinerary with user input for personalization

 ### 4. **Book Your Trip**
 - Browse available flights, hotels, and activities